 The above information was submitted to comply with the Characterization, Monitoring, and Modeling of the Combined Sewer System requirement.
 This information was utilized to develop the hydrologic and hydraulic model which was then used to assess minimum wet weather percent capture.
-In addition, flows are metered into the Woodcliff STP to show the relative contributions from North Bergen and Guttenberg to inform the overall percent capture values.
 The Department determined that the permittees have submitted sufficient information to comply with the Characterization, Monitoring, and Modeling of the Combined Sewer System requirement.
-The Department approved the System Characterization Report on April 18, 2019.
+The Department approved the System Characterization Report for JCMUA March 14, 2019.

 This renewal permit includes information in Part IV.G.1 to inform the status of the Characterization, Monitoring, and Modeling of the Combined Sewer System requirement; to acknowledge submittals received; and to highlight major report elements.
-To further inform the combined sewer system characterization as well as the effects from any implemented CSO control alternatives, the monitoring of flows into the Woodcliff STP, effluent flow from the Woodcliff STP as well as effluent flows related to the CSO related bypass is required under NJPDES permit NJ0029084 as issued to NBMUA Woodcliff.
+To further inform the combined sewer system characterization as well as the effects from any implemented CSO control alternatives, the monitoring of flows into the PVSC WWTP, effluent flow from the PVSC WWTP as well as effluent flows related to the CSO related bypass is required under NJPDES permit NJ0021016 as issued to PVSC.
 These elements will help inform the overall CSO contributions and to assess compliance with the Presumption Approach as set forth in the Federal CSO Control Policy and N.J.A.C.
 7:14A-11, Appendix C.